mucski/cogs/README.md

 Utilities includes many useful small tools that us primarily intended for personal use

 Roleplaying is a bunch of anime gifs with actions such as kiss, hug, pat

+Giveaway is a simple single giveaway cog, you can set a timer, the item the rest is all automatic.